Animal keeping local laws

 If you want to keep more than the allowed number of animals for your property, you will need to apply for approval.

-To apply to keep more than the allowable number of animals (other than cats or dogs) for your property, please download and fill in:
+To apply to keep more than the allowable number of animals for your property, please download and fill in the relevant form:

 - Animal keeping approval application for dogs (PDF 404 KB)

 - Animal keeping approval application for cats (PDF 385 KB)

 - Animal keeping approval application (other than cats and dogs) (PDF 427 KB), or

 - Bee keeping approval application (PDF 338 KB).